burrrata/cryptoeconomics.study_rust_edition/src/ch2/state_transition_function.md

 <h1 align="center">
-    PoW: the proof is in the pudding.
+    State Transitions: the proof is in the pudding.
 </h1>

 <br>